Wood mouse: Diet

-Wood mice are primarily seed eaters, particularly seeds of trees such as oak, beech, ash, lime, hawthorn, and sycamore.
+Wood mice are primarily seed eaters, particularly seeds of trees such as oak, beech, ash, lime, hawthorn and sycamore.
 If seeds are plentiful on the ground, they carry them back to their nests/burrows for storage.
 They may eat small invertebrates such as snails and insects, particularly in late spring and early summer when seeds are least available.
 Later in the season they will eat berries, fruits, fungi and roots.
-In winter, they may prey on hibernating bats.
+In winter, they may prey on hibernating bats, but this is still debatable.

 Behaviour

 Wood mice are mainly active during the dark, probably having evolved so to avoid predation, employing several anti-predatory strategies, though breeding females may be more active in daylight in order to collect sufficient food.
 While foraging, wood mice pick up and distribute visually conspicuous objects, such as leaves and twigs, which they then use as landmarks during exploration.
 If a wood mouse is caught by its tail, it can quickly shed the end of it, which may never regrow.
 Despite its name, it prefers hedgerows to woodland.
 During the colder months, wood mice do not hibernate; however, during severe winter seasons they can fall into a torpid state, a decrease in physiological activity.